Only this pageAll pages

 }

-This article outlines how to integrate the cloud-based Make MCP server with Claude Desktop.
+This article outlines how to connect Make MCP server with Cursor using an MCP token.

 Prerequisites